AswinBarath/aswinbarath.github.io/README.md

-# ashwin.github.io
+# aswinbarath.github.io/
-GitHub page to display my projects
+Welcome to my blog page where Technology and Software blends into singularity